MikeTaylor/palaeo-baromount/refs/README.md

 Wetmore, F. Alexander.
 1928.
 Letter to John C. Merriam on sourcing cast Diplodocus elements from the Carnegie Museum.
 17 February 1928.
 	pp. 22-23 in: DINO GILMORE ACC# 70568 - Dino Skeletons.pdf

+Wetmore ,F. Alexander.
+1933.
+Letter to George H. Sherwood stating that Barosaurus material has been sent to the AMNH.
+	1933-02-10--Wetmore-to-Sherwood--Barosaurus-sent.pdf

 --